yahyaguzide/Building-Generative-AI-Powered-Applications-with-Python/README.md

-# The Projects in the equally named Course on Coursera
+# The Projects from the equally named course on Coursera